-Robert founded London Communications Agency together with Jonny Popper and leads on a small number of clients including British Land, Brentford FC, Kings Cross, Lee Valley Regional Park Authority, Londonewcastle, Museum of London and Tideway.
+Robert founded London Communications Agency together with Jonny Popper and leads on a small number of clients including British Land, Kings Cross, Lee Valley Regional Park Authority, Museum of London, Therme and The National Gallery.

 From 1999 to 2010 Robert was Chairman and Managing Director of LCA.
 In August 2010 Jonny took over as MD.
 Robert remains as executive Chairman focusing on clients, new business, promoting the company and commentating regularly on London issues.